 Reserve Agreements with Lending Institutions.
-Under its guaranty agreements with lending institutions, TERI has agreed to maintain reserves equal to a percentage of the amount of unpaid principal on outstanding loans, which is either at least 2% in cash and marketable securities or their equivalents or at least 3% in total TERI funds available.
-As of June 30, 2005, the principal amount outstanding of loans guaranteed by TERI amounted to approximately \$7.2 billion, and TERI was required under these agreements to have available approximately \$144 million in cash and marketable securities and \$216 million in total TERI funds available.
-Certain lenders have required cash collateralization as security for TERI's obligations and, accordingly, at June 30, 2005, approximately \$224 million of the reserves were required to be so pledged.
-Amounts so pledged (other than those on deposit in the TERI pledge fund) would not be available to pay TERI's general obligations under the TERI guaranty agreements.
-The TERI pledge fund constitutes a similar cash collateral account supporting TERI's obligations to the trust that would not be available to pay TERI's general obligations until TERI's obligations to the trust are satisfied.
+As part of certain guaranty agreements with lending institutions, TERI has agreed to maintain amounts available calculated as a percentage of the amount of unpaid principal on outstanding loans, which is either at least 2% in cash and marketable securities or their equivalents or at least 3% in total TERI funds available.
+As of March 31, 2006, the principal amount outstanding of loans guaranteed by TERI amounted to approximately \$9.2 billion, and TERI was required under these agreements to have available approximately \$184 million in cash and marketable securities and \$276 million in total TERI funds available.
+Certain lenders have required cash collateralization as security for TERI's obligations and, accordingly, at March 31, 2006, approximately \$321.4 million of the reserves were required to be so pledged.
+Amounts so pledged (other than those on deposit in the TERI pledge fund) would not be available to pay TERI's general obligations under the